Campus Policies and Procedures

 The University has determined that parents or legal guardians of minors will be notified when there is a violation of alcohol and/or drug policy.

-The Assistant Vice President for Student Affairs or designee may restrict a student with a significant prior conduct history or who has currently active sanctions from participating in Study Abroad or Sophomore International Experience opportunities.
+The Associate Vice President for Student Affairs or designee may restrict a student with a significant prior conduct history or who has currently active sanctions from participating in Study Abroad or Sophomore International Experience opportunities.
 Any drinking that leads to high-risk behavior will be subject to additional sanctions.

 I. Alcohol Education

 As part of Bryant University’s comprehensive alcohol education strategy, we offer pre-college alcohol education, programming in the residence halls, on-going alcohol free events, and intervention services.
 The Bryant community encourages all of its members to seek professional assistance when they have recognized an alcohol use problem.
 The Bryant community can seek assistance from the following offices: Health Services, Residential Life, Community Standards, Counseling Services, Human Resources and Public Safety.